Tri-Finger and Birds in Afterlife Journey

 Rock art motifs including birds, tri-finger symbols, water birds, and anthropomorphic figures with wings and beaks are prominently depicted in Negev Desert rock art.
 These symbols suggest representations of sky-dwelling divine beings and their role in facilitating the journey of souls to the afterlife.
 This study examines the symbolic significance of these motifs and their connection to ancient afterlife beliefs.

 Birds’ symbolic significance across cultures relates to both life and death.
-In many cultures, bird symbols appear in afterlife scenes attached to a variety of mental tricks to soften death’s impending finality by associating it with renewal, transformation, and rebirth.
+In many cultures, bird symbols appear in afterlife scenes attached to a variety of mental constructs to soften death’s impending finality by associating it with renewal, transformation, and rebirth.
 Birds are awarded the symbol of transcendence due to their ability to travel freely between the underworld, earth, and heaven.
 This applies even more to water birds that live in the water or the underworld.
 As birds are capable of traversing the three realms, they have an extremely significant role in the afterlife myths.

 Birds representation in Negev Desert Rock art